 Complaints by Volunteers

-The Charity encourages communication between all parties so that where possible any problems can be aired and resolved informally, preferably with the assistance of a Field Worker.
-It is therefore important to raise any concern at an early stage before it becomes a difficult issue to resolve and maybe worries a volunteer.
+The Charity encourages communication between all parties so that, where possible, problems can be aired and resolved informally, preferably with the assistance of a Field Worker.
+It is therefore important to raise any concern at an early stage before it becomes a difficult issue to resolve or continually worries a volunteer.

 If it relates to the school

-The CODO will inform both parties of the decision and make any arrangements for any changes in support/school as a result of the decision.
+The CEO will inform both parties of the decision and make any arrangements for any changes in support/school as a result of the decision.

 If the volunteer is unhappy with the decision an appeal may be made to the Chair of Trustees (‘’Chair’’) of The Charity.

 The volunteer should contact the Chair by telephone, letter or email.
 The Chair will arrange to meet with the volunteer in order to listen and record their concerns.
 The Chair may need to make further enquires or investigate the complaint

 The Chair will report back to the volunteer within 14 working days.
 If this is not possible the volunteer will be informed why and when the Chair will report back and arrange to discuss the next step.